KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/kyverno-policy-apply.jpg`} alt="kyverno policy apply"/>
 </picture>

-Replace the public here with your own public key, you can get that by running ```cat cosign.pub``` and also the replace the image link with your own container registry images.
+Replace the public here with your own public key, you can get that by running ```cat cosign.pub``` and also the replace the image link with your own container registry image.

-you will notice the asterisk here ```"ghcr.io/kyverno/test-verify-image:*"``` it's used to generalize the tags, so which so ever tag that the image has, it will bevalid for the check.
+you will notice the asterisk here ```"ghcr.io/kyverno/test-verify-image:*"``` it's used to generalize the tags, so which so ever tag that the image has, it will be valid for the policy check.

 But in a situation where you are running microservices? you might just want to use ```"*"``` to generalize it across your microservices pod.

-You can also read more over their <a href="https://kyverno.io/docs/writing-policies/verify-images" target="_blank">documentation</a> to for more detailed guide.
+You can also read more about different ways of enforcing the image signing policy on their <a href="https://kyverno.io/docs/writing-policies/verify-images" target="_blank">documentation</a> page.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/clusterpolicy-deployed.webp`} alt="clusterpolicy deployed"/>